🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Importance of Coenzyme Q10 for reproductive health

-The Coenzyme Q10 (CoQ10) is a powerful antioxidant that plays a crucial role in energy production at cellular level.
-It helps protect cells against oxidative stress, which is particularly important for reproductive cells that are highly susceptible to oxidative damage.
+Coenzyme Q10 (CoQ10) is a powerful antioxidant that plays a crucial role in energy production at cellular level.
+It helps protect cells against oxidative stress, which is particularly important for reproductive cells, which are very sensitive to oxidative damage.

 Impact on fertility

-CoQ10 can improve egg and sperm quality, increasing the chances of conception.
-It is particularly beneficial for women over 35, as CoQ10 levels decline with age, which can affect oocyte quality.
-By improving mitochondrial function, CoQ10 contributes to better cellular energy, essential for optimal fertility.
+CoQ10 can improve the quality of eggs and sperm, increasing the chances of conception.
+It is particularly beneficial for women over the age of 35, as CoQ10 levels decrease with age, which can affect oocyte quality.
+By improving mitochondrial function, CoQ10 contributes to better cellular energy, which is essential for optimal fertility.

 How to get enough Coenzyme Q10

-- Eat foods rich in CoQ10, such as oily fish, organ meats (like liver) and wholegrain cereals
+• Eat foods rich in CoQ10, such as oily fish, organ meats (such as liver) and wholemeal cereals

-- Take CoQ10 supplements if necessary, especially for women over 35 or those with fertility problems
+• Take CoQ10 supplements if necessary, particularly for women over 35 or those with fertility problems

-- Combine a healthy, varied diet to support CoQ10 intake and maximize its beneficial effects
+• Combine a healthy and varied diet to support CoQ10 intake and maximise its beneficial effects.

 Vitamin C: a support for fertility